-21. In exchange for substantial premiums, Defendant sold commercial property insurance policies promising to indemnify the Plaintiff for losses resulting from occurrences, including the necessary suspension of business operations at any insured location caused by a government order, during the relevant time period (each a "Policy" and collectively, the "Policies").
+- 15. Plaintiff incorporate by reference, as if fully set forth herein, the allegations in paragraphs 1 through 14, above. - 16.
+In exchange for substantial premiums, Defendant sold commercial property insurance policies promising to indemnify the Plaintiff for losses resulting from occurrences, including the necessary suspension of business operations at any insured location caused by a government order, during the relevant time period (hereinafter "Policy" or "Policies").

-22. The Policy is an "all risk" policy that provides broad coverage for losses caused by any cause unless expressly excluded.
-The Defendant Policies do not exclude losses from viruses or pandemics.
-Thus, the all-risk Policies purchased by the Plaintiff cover losses caused by viruses, such as COVID-19.

-23. In addition to property damage losses, Defendant also agreed to pay for loss of business income sustained by Plaintiff due to the necessary suspension of Plaintiff's operations during the period of business interruption, and expenses and damages connected thereto.

-24. On March 11, 2020, the World Health Organization declared that the emerging threat from the novel coronavirus-otherwise known as COVID-19-constituted a global pandemic.

-25. In response to the pandemic, and the spread of the coronavirus in Chicago and throughout Illinois, Illinois Governor Pritzker issued Executive Order 2020-07 on March 15, 2020 requiring that all bars, restaurants, and movie theaters close to the public beginning on March 16, 2020 and continuing through March 30, 2020.

-26. The continuous presence of the coronavirus on or around Plaintiff' premises has rendered the premises unsafe and unfit for its intended use and therefore caused physical property damage or loss under the Policies.

-27. Executive Order 2020-07 was issued in direct response to these dangerous physical conditions, and prohibited the public from accessing Plaintiff' restaurants, thereby causing the necessary suspension of its operations and triggering the Civil Authority coverage under the

-Case: 1:20-cv-04636 Document #: 1 Filed: 08/06/20 Page 6 of 11 PageID #:6

-Policies.
-Executive Order 2020-07 specifically states, "the Illinois Department of Public Health recommends Illinois residents avoid group dining in public settings, such as in bars and restaurants, which usually involves prolonged close social contact contrary to recommended practice for social distancing," and that "frequently used surfaces in public settings, including bars and restaurants, if not cleaned and disinfected frequently and properly, also pose a risk of exposure."

-28. Governor Pritzker's March 20, 2020 Closure Order (Executive Order 2020-10) closing all "non-essential" businesses in Illinois, including all restaurants and movie theaters and much of hotel operations, likewise was made in direct response to the continued and increasing presence of the coronavirus on property or around Plaintiff's premises.
+- 17. This Civil Authority coverage was triggered when the State of Illinois first shut down and then materially impeded the Plaintiff's business. - 18.
+On March 11, 2020, the World Health Organization declared that the emerging threat from the novel coronavirus-otherwise known as COVID-19-constituted a global pandemic. - 19.
+In response to the pandemic, and the spread of the coronavirus in Chicago and throughout Illinois, Illinois Governor Pritzker issued Executive Order 2020-07 on March 15, 2020 requiring that all bars, restaurants, and movie theaters close to the public beginning on March 16, 2020 and continuing through March 30, 2020. - 20.
+The continuous presence of the coronavirus on or around Plaintiff' premises has rendered the premises unsafe and unfit for its intended use and therefore caused physical property damage or loss under the Policies.
+Plaintiff has lost substantial revenue. - 21.
+Executive Order 2020-07 was issued in direct response to these dangerous physical conditions, and prohibited the public from accessing Plaintiff' restaurants, thereby causing the necessary suspension of its operations and triggering the Civil Authority coverage under the Policies.
+Executive Order 2020-07 specifically states, "the Illinois Department of Public Health recommends Illinois residents avoid group dining in public settings, such as in bars and restaurants, which usually involves prolonged close social contact contrary to recommended practice for social distancing," and that "frequently used surfaces in public settings, including bars and restaurants, if not cleaned and disinfected frequently and properly, also pose a risk of exposure." - 22.
+Governor Pritzker's March 20, 2020 Closure Order (Executive Order 2020-10) closing all "non-essential" businesses in Illinois, including all restaurants and movie theaters, likewise was made in direct response to the continued and increasing presence of the coronavirus on property or around Plaintiff' premises.

-29. Like the March 15, 2020 Closure Order, the March 20, 2020 Order prohibited the public from accessing Plaintiff's services, thereby causing the necessary suspension of its operations and triggering the Civil Authority coverage under the Policies.

-30. As a result of the Closure Orders, the Plaintiff have each suffered substantial Business Income losses and incurred Extra Expense.
-The covered losses incurred by Plaintiff and owed under the Policies is increasing every day, but are expected to exceed \$250,000.00.

-31. Following the Closure Order, the Plaintiff submitted a claim to Defendant requesting coverage for its business interruption losses promised under the Policies.
+- 23. Like the March 15, 2020 Closure Order, the March 20, 2020 Order prohibited the public from accessing Plaintiff' restaurants, thereby causing the necessary suspension of its operations and triggering the Civil Authority coverage under the Policies. - 24.
+As a result of the Closure Orders, the Plaintiff have each suffered substantial Business Income losses and incurred Extra Expense.
+The covered losses incurred by Plaintiff and owed under the Policies is increasing every day, but are expected to exceed \$400,000.00. - 25.
+Following the Closure Order, the Plaintiff submitted a claim to Defendant requesting coverage for its business interruption losses promised under the Policies.
 Defendant has denied Plaintiff's claims.